CuriousCI/biological-evaluation/docs/dump.typ

 //         reaction, it also has a stoichiometry)
 //         - $E subset.eq S times R times NN^1$
 //         - $E = E_"reactant" union E_"product" union E_"modifier"$
-//     // - TODO: account for order (edges also have an "order" attribute, I have
-//     //     to check how it impacts the simulation and if it's optional)
 // ]

 // #let proj-name = text(font: "LMMonoCaps10", "Bsys_eval")